mc-wiki/minecraft-mod-heywiki/README.md

 }
 ```

-### Data pack and custom server support
+### Custom item via data component or NBT

+> [!WARNING]
+> This API is an experimental feature and might change at any time.

 Data pack and custom server authors can now use `heywiki:identifier` and `heywiki:translation_key` in `custom_data`
 component to provide custom namespace and name for an item.
-However this only accounts for custom items.
+However, this only accounts for custom items.
 For 1.20.4,
 you can populate these fields directly in NBT.

 You need to use the method above to register a new wiki with a custom namespace using resource pack.
 If it is not
 feasible to ask your players to download a resource pack, we can also ship it with the mod itself.

-For example, on "niceserver", to have a pickaxe item to resolve to the "Drill" page, you will first need to register
+For example, on "niceserver", to have a bone item to resolve to the "Drill" page, you will first need to register
 the "niceserver" namespace per above.
 Then you can give the player this item:

 1.21: